dmlc/xgboost/doc/tutorials/dask.rst

 shape of prediction.
 When shap based prediction is used, the return value can exceed 2 dimension, in such cases an ``Array`` is returned.

-The performance of running prediction is sensitive to number of parations/blocks for each input dataset.
-Internally it's implemented as running local prediction on each data partition.

 Alternatively, XGBoost also implements the Scikit-Learn interface with ``DaskXGBClassifier`` and ``DaskXGBRegressor``.
 See ``xgboost/demo/dask`` for more examples.